 XIII.
-Section 504-Policy Statement:
+Section 504-Policy Statement (ADOM Reference):

-- a.
-ACCHS complies with the mandate of Section 504 of the Rehabilitation Act which prohibits discrimination on the basis of disability in certain programs and activities.
-Pursuant to the requirements of the Rehabilitation Act, ACCHS will make those minor adjustments that can accommodate students with disabilities to the school's educational programs and activities. - b.
-The school's designated 504 Coordinator and contact information are as follows: Ana Bolado, 305-388-6700 extension 1270.
-Parents with questions regarding the school's disability accommodations or related items should contact the 504 Coordinator. - c.
+a.
+Carroll High complies with the mandate of Section 504 of the Rehabilitation Act which prohibits discrimination on the basis of disability in certain programs and activities.
+Pursuant to the requirements of the Rehabilitation Act, Carroll High will make those minor adjustments that can accommodate students with disabilities to the school's educational programs and activities.

+b.
+Carroll High's designated 504 Coordinator and contact information is, Ana Bolado, 305-388-6700 extension 1270.
+Parents with questions regarding the school's disability accommodations or related items should contact the 504 Coordinator.

+c.
 Parents may file a grievance as to any decisions related to a disability accommodation and request an internal hearing and review by sending a written notice addressed as follows: